Harper College Syllabus Checklist

 - For any harassment/discrimination by an employee, contact the College’s Chief Human Resources Officer at 847-925-6216.

-Please be advised that faculty members are required to report to the College if they learn that a crime may have occurred or that harassment or discrimination may have occurred.
-If you are not sure if you want to formally report to the College, but you want confidential support or assistance, contact Psychological Services at 847-925-6268.
+Please be advised that faculty members are required to report to the College if they learn that a crime, harassment, or discrimination may have occurred.

 Student Code of Conduct